ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="2562"></a>
 #### Trace Flag: 2562
-Function: Runs the `DBCC CHECKDB` command in a single "batch" regardless of the number of indexes in the database.
+Function: Runs the DBCC CHECKDB command in a single "batch" regardless of the number of indexes in the database.
-By default, the `DBCC CHECKDB` command tries to minimize `tempdb` resources by limiting the number of indexes or "facts" that it generates by using a "batches" concept.
+By default, the DBCC CHECKDB command tries to minimize TempDB resources by limiting the number of indexes or "facts" that it generates by using a "batches" concept.
-This trace flag forces all processing into one batch.
+But this trace flag forces all processing into one batch.
-One effect of using this trace flag is that the space requirements for `tempdb` may increase.
-`tempdb` may grow to as much as 5% or more of the user database that is being processed by the `DBCC CHECKDB` command.<br />
+One effect of using this trace flag is that the space requirements for TempDB may increase.
+TempDB may grow to as much as 5% or more of the user database that is being processed by the DBCC CHECKDB command.
-**Note: Although this trace flag improve the performance of the `DBCC CHECKDB` commands which target usage of the PHYSICAL_ONLY option, some users may not see any improvement in performance.
+**Note: Although this trace flag improve the performance of the DBCC CHECKDB commands which target usage of the PHYSICAL_ONLY option, some users may not see any improvement in performance.
 While this trace flag improves disk I/O resources usage, the underlying performance of disk resources may limit the overall performance of the DBCC CHECKDB command.**<br />
 Link: http://blogs.msdn.com/b/saponsqlserver/archive/2011/12/22/faster-dbcc-checkdb-released-in-sql-2008-r2-sp1-traceflag-2562-amp-2549.aspx<br />
 Link: https://support.microsoft.com/help/2634571<br />
 Link: https://support.microsoft.com/help/2732669<br />